Polymer/pwa-helpers/README.md

-# redux-helpers
+# pwa-helpers
-Small helper methods or mixins to help integrating Redux with a web-components app, and reduce the boilerplate you might have to write.
+Small helper methods or mixins to help build a PWA, and reduce the boilerplate you might have to write.
 There are many different ways in which you could write these helpers; use these if you want a simple starting point.